EmileCadorel/cgroup-monitor/README.md

 ## Installation

-The binary can be installed on debian distribution :
+The binary can be installed on debian distribution (prebuilt file can be found in `bin` directory):

 ```bash
 $ sudo dpkg -i libdio_1.0.deb